gromacs/gromacs/docs/reference-manual/special/awh.rst

 see :eq:`Eq %s <eqawhomega>`, reweight the samples.
 :math:`\eta_{\mu\nu}(\lambda)` is a friction tensor :ref:`186 <reflindahl2018>` and :ref:`144 <refsivak2012thermodynamic>`.
-The diffusion matrix, on the flattened landscape, is equal to $k_B T$ times the inverse of the friction metrix tensor:
+The diffusion matrix, on the flattened landscape, is equal to :math:`k_B T` times the inverse of the friction metrix tensor:

 .. math:: \mathbf{D}(\lambda) = k_B T \mathbf{\eta}^{-1}(\lambda).